Carl Icahn

 CONTROVERSY

-• In 2024, Icahn and his firm Icahn Enterprises settled charges for failing to disclose pledges of the company’s securities as collateral for billions of dollars in personal loans.
+• In 2024, Carl Icahn and Icahn Enterprises settled SEC charges for failing to disclose pledges of company securities as collateral for billions in personal loans.

 INVESTMENT HIGHLIGHTS

-• In February Icahn took a nearly 10% stake in JetBlue.
+• In 2024, Icahn took a nearly 10% stake in JetBlue Airways, reinforcing his presence in the airline sector.

-• Icahn and his affiliated companies currently own businesses in a wide range of industries, including real estate, telecommunications, transportation, industrial services, oil refining and manufacturing
+• Today, Icahn and his affiliated companies hold investments across industries including real estate, telecommunications, transportation, industrial services, oil refining, and manufacturing.

 PHILANTHROPY

-• In recognition of his $200 million gift, the Mount Sinai School of Medicine was renamed the Icahn School of Medicine at Mount Sinai in 2012, and the Institute of Genomics the Icahn Genomics Institute.
+• In 2012, Mount Sinai School of Medicine was renamed the Icahn School of Medicine at Mount Sinai in recognition of Icahn’s $200 million gift, alongside the creation of the Icahn Genomics Institute.

-• He funded the construction of Icahn House, a 65-unit complex created to serve single pregnant women and single women with children.
+• He also financed Icahn House, a 65-unit facility supporting single pregnant women and single mothers with children.

 MEDIA & PUBLICATIONS